 \textbf{Out-of-distribution sample} \quad To further illustrate this, we conduct an experiment on a geometry representing a caricatural Formula 1 with 1219 nodes.
-This geometry includes ``holes" (such as a cockpit and front and rear wing stripes) and is larger (1219 nodes) than those seen in the training dataset, providing a challenging test of the model's ability to generalize to out-of-distribution examples.
+This geometry includes ``holes" (such as a cockpit and front and rear wing stripes) and is larger (1219 nodes) and significantly different than those seen in the training dataset, providing a challenging test of the model's ability to generalize to out-of-distribution examples.
 We impose Dirichlet boundary conditions on all exterior nodes (pink nodes in the vertical plot at the left of Figure \ref{img_evolution_f1}) and Neumann conditions on the nodes within the ``holes" (yellow nodes).
 Functions $f$ and $g$ of (\ref{poisson-equation}) are randomly sampled from the same distribution as for the training set.
-The equilibrium of the model is found by simply iterating on the Processor instead of relying on Broyden's algorithm.
-The stopping criteria is the relative error set to $10^{-5}$.
-The results Figure \ref{img_evolution_f1} demonstrate the contracting nature of the learned function that converges to the fixed point when iterated.
-Furthermore, it also demonstrates the generalization capacity of the learned model to this out-of-distribution example.
+The equilibrium of the model is found by simply iterating on the Processor instead of relying on Broyden's algorithm (see previous paragraph).
+The stopping criteria is the relative error set to $10^{-4}$.
+The results Figure \ref{img_evolution_f1} again shows the contracting nature of the learned function, that converges to the fixed point when iterated.
+Furthermore, it also gives an example of the generalization capacity of the learned model to some out-of-distribution examples.
 Additionally, the figure also illustrates how the information propagates through the graph, starting from the Dirichlet nodes to gradually filling the whole domain.